PATENT FILING IN SINGAPORE

 Singapore joined WIPO in 1990 and introduced a new Patent Act in 1994.
 Singapore follows a self-examination system where patent grants are based on search and examination reports from designated foreign patent offices or the International Search and Preliminary Examination Authorities under the PCT.
 With a strong push toward e-filing, Singapore has seen a significant rise in patent applications globally.

-GPF, along with Khurana and Khurana, Advocates and IP Attorneys (K&K), offers extensive expertise in Patent Filing and Prosecution under Singapore Patent Law, ensuring smooth and timely prosecution throughout the patent lifecycle.
+GPF, along with Khurana & Khurana, Advocates and IP Attorneys (K&K), offers extensive expertise in patent filing/prosecution under Singapore Patent Law, ensuring smooth and timely prosecution throughout the patent lifecycle.

 High Level Cost Estimate for Filing